bio-raum/samplesheet/docs/installation.md

 Nextflow is a highly portable pipeline engine.
 Please see the official [installation guide](https://www.nextflow.io/docs/latest/getstarted.html#installation) to learn how to set it up.

-This pipeline expects Nextflow version 23.10.1, available [here](https://github.com/nextflow-io/nextflow/releases/tag/v23.10.1).
+This pipeline expects Nextflow version 24.04.2 or later, available [here](https://github.com/nextflow-io/nextflow/releases/tag/v24.04.2).

 ## Software provisioning